Do you want to learn German? Or, worse…do you have to learn German?

 Learning German in a Classroom

 - Got the cash?
 Take your courses at the Goethe Institut.
 They are the gold standard for a reason.
 I learned more in my intensive, two week B2.2 course at Goethe than in any other German class I’ve ever taken.
-They even have online courses now!

 - Can’t afford Goethe?
 If you’re in Germany, your next-best option is your local VHS (Volkshochschule).